charlesfrye/Aritra-Documentation/library/public-api/run.md

 )</code></pre>

 Arguments:
-    path (str): name of file to upload. root (str): the root path to save the file relative to.  i.e.
+    path: (str) name of file to upload.
+    root: (str) the root path to save the file relative to.  i.e.
         If you want to have the file saved in the run as "my_dir/file.txt" and you're currently in "my_dir" you would set root to "../"